-Deakin Accelerate is a distinctive VCE higher education program.
-If you’re a high-achieving VCE student, it allows you to study two first-year university subjects during Year 12.
-Studying one subject per trimester, Accelerate gives you a head-start into university studies and also provides a potential boost to your ATAR.
+Deakin Accelerate is a distinctive VCE extension studies program.
+If you’re a high achieving VCE student, you’ll complete two first-year university units alongside your Year 12 studies.
+Accelerate gives you a head start into your future university studies and a potential boost to your ATAR.

 About Deakin Accelerate

-The Deakin Accelerate program is for students who are:
+The Accelerate program is for students who are:

 - high-achievers with above-average Year 11 results

 - self-starters who can work independently

 - motivated to achieve a higher ATAR score

 - keen to make a head-start on their university degree.

 To be considered for the program, you'll need to submit your completed application by the application closing date.
 Your application must include:

 - your Year 11 VASS statement (your school can provide this)